SyrieBianco/SpaceThief/README.md

 ### Background

 SpaceThief is an arcade style game based on collecting tokens and avoiding space mines.
-The player will navigate a ship to collect space rocks in randomly generated positions and of varying value.
-Upon the collection of each space rock, a moving space mine will generate; as a bonus, the space mine will be sensitive to the gravitational fields of the player's spaceship and the space rocks, thus tracking the player and her targets.
+The player navigates a ship via thrust and left-right steering to collect space rocks in randomly generated positions and of varying value.
+Upon the collection of each space rock, a moving space mine will generate.
+The space mines are sensitive to the gravitational fields of the player's spaceship, thus tracking the player.

+The space mines will explode upon collision with another mine, and they will detonate each other.
+They will also explode when colliding with the player, thereby ending the game

 The player must collect as many space rocks as possible without detonating the ever-increasing number of mines.

-### Functionality & MVP
+### Functionality

 In this game, players will be able to: